-The Company has adopted a Code of Business Conduct & Ethics and a Related Party Transaction Policy (collectively, the "Policies") that set forth its procedures for the identification, review, consideration and approval or ratification of related person transactions.
-A related person includes directors, executive officers, beneficial owners of 5% or more of any class of electroCore's voting securities, immediate family members of any of the foregoing persons, and any entities in which any of the foregoing is an executive officer or is an owner of 5% or more ownership interest.
+The Company has adopted a written Code of Business Conduct & Ethics and a written Related Party Transaction Policy (collectively, the "Policies") that set forth its procedures for the identification, review, consideration and approval or ratification of related person transactions.
+A related person includes directors, executive officers, beneficial owners of 5% or more of any class of the Company's voting securities, immediate family members of any of the foregoing persons, and any entities in which any of the foregoing is an executive officer or is an owner of 5% or more ownership interest.

-Under the Policies, if a transaction has been identified as a related person transaction, including any transaction that was not a related person transaction when originally consummated or any transaction that was not initially identified as a related person transaction prior to consummation, information regarding the related person transaction must be reviewed and approved by the Company's audit committee
+Under the Policies, if a transaction involving an amount in excess of \$120,000 has been identified as a related person transaction, including any transaction that was not a related person transaction when originally consummated or any transaction that was not initially identified as a related person transaction prior to consummation, information regarding the related person transaction must be reviewed and approved by the Company's audit committee